What you see: Just below the papery outer layer, the onion is green

 Onions, like garlic, are modified leaves, designed as storage warehouses for the rest of the plant.
 And while the bulbs aren’t thin and delicate like the leaves we associate with trees, they’re still capable of producing chlorophyll, the green pigment key to photosynthesis.

 Normally, an onion, shielded from the sun by dirt and its papery outer layer, won’t concern itself with photosynthesizing.
-But if it detects sunlight, it does what leaves are designed to do—it sends in chlorophyll so it can use light to convert carbon dioxide to oxygen and energy.
+But if it detects sunlight, its leaves do what they’re designed to do—they produce chlorophyll so they can use light to convert carbon dioxide to oxygen and energy.

 Sometimes, horticulture professor Irwin Goldman explains, onions can be as much as two-thirds above the ground.
 That, combined with a loose outer layer that’s letting in some light, is a recipe for greening.
 Even after harvest, human light sources can prompt greening.